All Episodes

 Guess this kid won't be going out for football.

-The weight the weight problem is this Okay, fine.
+The weight problem is that.

 We'll make them sit around or do whatever else they have you heard speaking.

-Have you heard Major League Baseball's gonna do they're gonna sell coffins with your team's logo on it?
+Have you heard Major League Baseball is going to do, they're going to sell coffins with your team's logo on it or urns for your favorite fans ashes with the team logo on it?

-Starting next season, fans of the New York Yankees, the Boston Red Sox, Detroit Tigers, Philadelphia Phillies, Chicago Cubs, and the Los Angeles Dodgers will be able to s have their ashes put in an urn or head six feet under in a casket emblazoned with their team colors and insignia.
+Starting next season, fans of the New York Yankees, the Boston Red Sox, Detroit Tigers, Philadelphia Phillies, Chicago Cubs, and the Los Angeles Dodgers will be able to have their ashes put in an urn or head six feet under in a casket emblazoned with their team colors and insignia.

-The uh company also hopes to have similar agreements with NASCAR, the National Hockey League, and the NFL.
+The company also hopes to have similar agreements with NASCAR, the National Hockey League, and the NFL.

 But baseball was the first to sign on.